otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 In order to send an encrypted offline message, a client must obtain a Prekey
-Ensemble from the party they want to start a conversation with:
+Ensemble from the participant they want to start a conversation with:

 1. Client sends a [Prekey Ensemble Query Retrieval message](#prekey-ensemble-query-retrieval-message),
    which specifies which identity and protocol versions it wants Prekey Ensembles